unathome/Anakin360-EU_DEV/README.md

   **Note:** I have seen the controller bundled with the USB receiver together.
 It was in the gaming peripheals department in my local Microcenter.
 It's marketed for PC gaming.
 Nice to get it in one package if you can if you don't have an extra 360 controller to spare.

 - ### MP3 Trigger
+  This version is not designed for the usage of the Sparkfun Product.
+We are using an alternative from Adafruit.

-  [Sourced from SparkFun](https://www.sparkfun.com/products/11029).
+ ~~ [Sourced from SparkFun](https://www.sparkfun.com/products/11029).
 Be sure to get a microSD card too.
-Nothing too big, it's just MP3s.
+Nothing too big, it's just MP3s. ~~

 - ### Sabertooth Motor Controller - Feet